KuligKamil/code-conf-essions/mongodb/pages/document-database.md

 ---
 layout: two-cols-header
 ---
-# Mongodb as a Documents Database
+# MongoDB as a Documents Database

+MVP -> for User -> examples:  User or Task for User.
 <!-- ## Comparison between SQL and MongoDB -->

 <v-clicks>